coy001/cse15l-lab-reports/lab-report-4-week-8.md

 ]>

- The code make it fail:
+ a.The code make it fail:

 ![image](https://user-images.githubusercontent.com/103301184/170043612-4ba0092b-d097-4797-a299-1356a3f56357.png)

-Reason and solution:
+b.Reason and how to fix:

 It fails because it doesn't consider situatoin with space.
 If we delete spaces in the string file it will be plausible.